Scout24/pybuilder_aws_plugin/README.rst

 PyBuilder plugin to handle packaging and uploading Python AWS Lambda code.

+**WARNING**: You seem to be using an outdated version of this plugin.
+It has recently been renamed from 'pybuilder_aws_lambda_plugin' to 'pybuilder_aws_plugin'.
+Please update your build.py!

 How to use the Plugin
 =====================
 Add plugin dependency to your ``build.py``: